scylladb/dynamodb-pricing-comparison/README.md

 https://eu-central-1.console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:eu-central-1:164221962816:applications/dynamodb-pricing-comparison

 Please note that the application will create IAM roles to query your DynamoDB usage.
-More specifically, the application needs to be granted the right to perform the actions `dynamodb:ListTables` and `dynamodb:DescribeTable`.
-The application will not change, delete, or share any of your data.
+More specifically, the application needs to be granted the right to perform the actions `dynamodb:ListTables`, `dynamodb:DescribeTable`, and `cloudwatch:GetMetricData`.
+The application will not read, change, delete, or share any of your data.

 Tick the box “I acknowledge that this app creates custom IAM roles.”